claireb-gsa/derisking-gov-tech/_pages/federal-fieldguide/3-planning.md

 ##### Success criteria

-These are the general criteria to ensure an agency is ready for an Agile software team, and can continue with contract award:
+These are the general criteria to ensure an agency is ready for an agile software team, and can continue with contract award:

 -   There is access to a hosting environment, which somebody at the agency administers.